russellmatt66/GPU-samples/BinarySearch/README.md

 (1) Perform parameter sweep of binary search kernel

 # Directory Structure
+binarysearch.cu
+- Code to benchmark binary search CUDA kernel

+automate-benchmarking.sh
+- Shell script that automates the benchmarking of the binary search CUDA kernel

 binarysearch-validate.cu
 - Code to validate binary search using linear search
 - Linear search kernel will time out before GTX 960 VRAM fills up, only have a single GPU in machine so it's doing both display and compute, therefore watchdog timer